 - Weight-related health problems

-According to the Centers for Disease Control and Prevention (CDC), those with disabilities are more likely to have less access to healthcare and poorer overall health.
+According to the Centers for Disease Control and Prevention (CDC), those with disabilities are less likely to have access to healthcare and more likely to have poorer overall health than the national average.

 Disability Benefits for Physical Disabilities

 A physical disability can prevent someone from working and earning income.
 If you or a loved one has a disability, SSDI might be an option.
 You qualify for SSDI if: